Ujung Water Palace: History

 Ujung Water Palace was built by the last king of Karangasem I Gusti Bagus Jelantik in 1909, as a development of the Dirah Pool which has been built by the previous king in 1901 for exorcisms.
 The architects were the Dutch van Den Hentz, the Chinese Loto Ang, and undagi (Balinese architects).
 The construction was completed in 1921.
 In 1937, Taman Ujung Karangasem was inaugurated with a marble stele inscribed with the text in two alphabets: Latin and Balinese script; and in two languages: Malay and Balinese.

-Later, among its guests were the king of Siam (Thailand), the governor general of the Netherlands, and the sultans of both Surakarta (Solo) and Yogyakarta.
+Later, among its guests were the King of Siam (Thailand), the Governor-General of the Netherlands East Indies, and the Sultans of both Surakarta (Solo) and Yogyakarta.

 It was almost entirely destroyed by the eruption of Mount Agung in 1963 and the earthquake in 1975.

 After years of neglect, the place underwent renovations between 1998 and 2001 and is now a popular tourist attraction.